jio-gl/chaincraft-rust/GITHUB_SETUP.md

 1. Go to Settings > Pages
 2. Under "Source", select "GitHub Actions"
 3. This allows the CI pipeline to deploy docs through the workflow

+## Verifying Workflows

+To verify that your workflows are properly configured and running:

+1. Check the GitHub Actions tab: https://github.com/jio-gl/chaincraft-rust/actions
+2. You should see the CI workflow running on each push to the repository
+3. When you push a tag (e.g., `v0.1.0`), the release workflow should be triggered automatically
+4. If workflows aren't running, check that:
+   - The workflow files are in the correct location (.github/workflows/)
+   - The workflow syntax is valid
+   - The repository has appropriate permissions to run workflows

 ## Future Organization Transfer